babonet13/HostYourNode/HowTo/3_DefineDockerfiles/readme.md

 Objectives (Why ?) :
 --
-Automatize installation instruction for an application
+Automatize installation and running instructions for an application.

 Description (What ?) :
 --